toksaitov/temperature-back/Readme.md

 Ensure that the following host can be resolved into an IP address of the actual services on your setup

-* *temperature-data-db*: resolve to an instance of a MySQL database with all the measurements
+* *temperature-server-data-db*: resolve to an instance of a MySQL database with all the measurements

 There are many approaches that you can use for name resolution.
 You can add entries to `/etc/hosts` manually, setup a DNS server or utilize Docker Networks